itswzyss/Docker-Backup-Script/README.md

 Note that this is only useful if you run everything in Docker with Docker Compose.
 This won't work at all if you do not use Docker Compose.

+If you think there's a better way to do something or add support for X thing, feel free to submit a pull request.

 ## Features

 - Backup multiple services / containers with specified directories.